Cat's Claw Herbs

 For anything to be considered effective for cancer, there must be a lot of rigorous research.
 There’s not enough evidence to use cat’s claw as a treatment for cancer.
 Still, there is interesting early research suggesting cat’s claw could have anti-tumor activity and help improve the quality of life for people living with cancer.

-A study on people with terminal cancer reported that cat’s claw could help with energy levels, social functioning, and overall quality of life.
+A study16 on people with terminal cancer reported that cat’s claw could help with energy levels, social functioning, and overall quality of life.
 As mentioned above, cat’s claw may also help support the immune cells that usually drop during chemotherapy.

 Some have suggested the cat’s claw has anti-tumor activity based on the results from test-tube studies.
-One study found that extract from cat’s claw inhibited the growth of specific cancer cells, including breast cancer.
+One study17 found that extract from cat’s claw inhibited the growth of specific cancer cells, including breast cancer.

 However, since cat’s claw has immune-stimulating effects that could impact cancer cell growth, much more research is needed before recommending its use.